31st March – 4th April 2019. Falcon Manor Hotel, Settle

 If you play any other instruments from the mandolin family (mandola, mandocello, octave mandolin, luito cantabile – or even mandobass) please bring them too.
-The ensemble playing in previous workshops has benefited hugely from the inclusion of some of the mandolin’s lower-pitched relatives, and occasionally a guitar.
+The ensemble playing in workshops can benefit hugely from the inclusion of some of the mandolin’s lower-pitched relatives, and occasionally a guitar.

-Please contact me in advance if you’d like the music in bass clef or transposing tablature.
+You can let me know in advance if you’d like the music in bass clef or transposing tablature.

-Apart from your mandolin and a music stand, it would be a good idea to carry some spare strings and plectrums.
+Apart from your mandolin and a music stand, it’s always good to carry spare strings and plectrums.

 Simon and Hilary often play a public concert on one evening.
 Entrance is always free to those attending the workshop.